MilesCranmer/SymbolicRegression.jl/docs/src/examples.md

 it would need to correctly disentangle the contribution of `f` and `g`!

-Now we can set up and train our model.
-Note that we pass the structure in to `expression_spec`:
+Now we can set up and train our model by passing the structure in to `expression_spec`:

 ```julia
 model = SRRegressor(;